cngondo/picasso-client/README.md

 # picasso-client
-Working with Picasso client to load images in android
+Working with [Picasso client](https://github.com/square/picasso) to load and cache images in android